 'Lusaka' is a compact from with stringless pods.
 Powdery mildew resistance.
 Harvest June-October.
-Available at Thompson and Morgan.
+Available at Thompson & Morgan.

 'Opal Creek' produces a high yield of yellow podded sweet 'snaps' and sweet edible leaves.
 Harvest June-August.
-Available at Thompson and Morgan.
+Available at Thompson & Morgan.

 'Spring Blush' has attractive bicolour flowers followed by pink blushed 'snaps'.
 Harvest June-August.
 Height to 8ft (2.4m).
-Available at Thompson and Morgan.
+Available at Thompson & Morgan.